-Daniel Lee is creative director at Bottega Veneta, tasked with reviving the brand following its recent period of stagnation.
-Previously Céline’s ready-to-wear director, Lee has introduced a successful line of accessories that modernised the brand’s famous intreciatto technique, and his debut collection for the house was hailed as a success by buyers and customers alike.
+Daniel Lee was the former creative director at Bottega Veneta, tasked with reviving the brand following its recent period of stagnation.
+Previously Céline’s ready-to-wear director, Lee introduced a successful line of accessories that modernised the brand’s famous intreciatto technique, and his debut collection for the house was hailed as a success by buyers and customers alike.

 Born in Bradford, England, Lee graduated from Central Saint Martins in 2011 and held roles at Maison Margiela , Balenciaga and Donna Karan before joining Céline in 2012 under Phoebe Philo .
 Six years later, Lee was named creative director of Bottega Veneta.